 A normal functioning aortic valve has three leaflets, usually referred to as cusps, and is positioned at the end of the left ventricle.
 This valve is the main pump that delivers oxygenated blood to the entire body.
 An aortic valve replacement is required if someone suffers from Aortic Valve Stenosis or Aortic Valve Insufficiency.
-These two issues can cause a significant number of problems and can be life threatening.
-Understanding the components that are involved in an aortic valve replacement is important, especially if you are considering one.
+These two issues can cause a significant number of problems and can be life-threatening.
+Understanding the components that are involved in an aortic valve replacement is essential, especially if you are considering one.

 When to Consider Aortic Valve Replacement

-What to Consider Aortic Valve Replacement
+What to Consider for an Aortic Valve Replacement

 After the valve has been secured into place and all calcifications have been removed, the doctor will then insert a long-lasting local anesthetic that is injected between the ribs and directly below the incision.
 Then the wound will be closed, and the patient will typically stay the night in the hospital.
-The next day it is encourage that aortic valve replacement patients do some sort of light physical activity, usually walking.
+The next day it is encouraging that aortic valve replacement patients do some light physical activity, usually walking.
 After another day or two in the hospital, patients are released and ready to go home.

 Oftentimes, patients ask ‘how long does an aortic valve replacement last.’
 That’s a reasonable question!
 The answer is that it depends on the patient’s actions.
 If they take care of themselves and follow their doctors’ advice, the replacement can last for many years.